ashley-lee-harvard/ashley-lee-harvard.github.io/index.md

 <body>
   <h2>About Me</h2>
-  <p>My research examines technology, politics, and inequality in comparative perspective.
+  <p>My research examines technology and politics in comparative perspective.
 I have ongoing projects in the areas of: 1) new media and youth movements across democratic and non-democratic countries; 2) technology, design, and social justice; 3) digital labor and the future of work.</p>

 <h2>Ongoing Projects</h2>
 <p><h3>New Media and Youth Movements in Comparative Perspective</h3>